Miami Cardiac & Vascular Institute Structural & Congenital Heart Disease Program

 Supplemental tube feedings.
 Your child may need to be fed through a tube.
 This small, flexible tube passes through the nose, down into the esophagus, and into the stomach.
 Your child may have tube feedings in addition to or instead of formula or breastmilk.

 Your child will need surgery to repair the septal openings and heart valves.
 This is done to stop their lungs from becoming damaged further.
-Your child's heart doctor will decide when the best time for surgery is.
-After the surgery, your child's heart doctor may give them antibiotics.
+Your child's heart care provider will decide when the best time for surgery is.
+After the surgery, your child's heart care provider may give them antibiotics.
 This is to prevent infections after they leave the hospital.

 Most children have surgery by the age of 6 months.
 Children with Down syndrome may develop lung problems earlier and may need to have surgery at a younger age.